edwardrixon/MISP-STIX-Converter/README.md

 - <details open><summary>From Docker</summary>

-Run the Following File once installed;
+"Run the Following File once installed;

 configuration.sh
+"
 - <details><summary>From Bare Tin</summary>

-Copy over the example config to a live version
+"Copy over the example config to a live version

 The default location of this config file is at `~/.misptostix`, but this can be overridden with the `-c FILE` flag when running the scripts.